Section 3: Basic QRISdata questions

 If the owners, permissions or ACLs on a file or directory are incorrect, you have two options:

-- If you are the owner of the file or directory (according to the "ls -l" command) you should be able to use the "chmod" command to correct permissions, and the "setfacl" command to add missing ACLs.
+- If the file system recognizes you the owner of the file or directory (according to the "ls -l" command) you may be able to use "chgrp" to fix incorrect groups, "chmod" to correct permissions, and "setfacl" command to add missing ACLs.

-- If you are not the owner, or if you need to change the owner, then you should raise a support ticket.
+- If you are not the owner then you should raise a support ticket.

 It is also worth noting is that fixing a collection takes time in proportion to the number of files.
 This is another case where having lots of small files causes pain.